 When a no-fault/PIP claim is filed by a covered individual after a car accident in North Dakota, that person is entitled to up to $30,000 to cover "economic losses" arising from the crash, including:

 A key thing to understand about a no-fault/PIP claim is that you can't get compensation for your "pain and suffering" and other non-monetary damages stemming from the accident.
 You're limited to compensation for your medical bills and other economic losses.

-In order to step outside of the no-fault system and file a third-party insurance claim or lawsuit against the at-fault driver (so that "pain and suffering" and other non-economic losses are compensable) your injuries must meet certain thresholds set by state law (we'll look at North Dakota's thresholds in the next section).
+In order to step outside of the no-fault system and file a third-party insurance claim or lawsuit against the at-fault driver (so that "pain and suffering" and other non-economic losses are compensable) your injuries must meet certain thresholds set by state law (we'll look at North Dakota's thresholds a little later).

-While North Dakota's no-fault car insurance system applies to injuries caused by car accidents, it has no bearing on vehicle damage claims.
+No-fault/PIP only applies to injuries caused by car accidents, and certain out-of-pocket losses stemming from those injuries.
+It has no bearing on vehicle damage claims.
 You can hold the at-fault driver liable for damage to (or total loss of) a vehicle after a car accident in North Dakota, with no limitations.

 As touched on above, in order to step outside of North Dakota's no-fault car insurance system and pursue a case directly against the driver who caused the underlying accident, your claim must meet the thresholds set by state law.
 That means, as a result of the car accident:

 If you meet one or both of these requirements, you have the right to hold the at-fault driver responsible for the accident by filing a third-party car insurance claim or personal injury lawsuit, and that means you can pursue compensation for all categories of losses, including pain and suffering and all other available non-economic damages (which, again, aren't available in a no-fault/PIP claim).

 Now that you understand how no-fault car insurance works in North Dakota, let's look at the state's requirements for different kinds of car insurance coverage.